axeljen/genomics/README.md

 This script will search through an alignment and identify sites that are fixed for different alleles between specified groups.

-	usage: findFixedDifferences.py [-h] -i INPUT_FASTA -o OUTPUT_TABLE -p POPFILE
+	usage: findFixedDifferences.py [-h] -i INPUT [-r REGION] -o OUTPUT_TABLE -p POPFILE

 	optional arguments:
-	-h, --help            show this help message and exit -i INPUT_FASTA, --input-fasta INPUT_FASTA
+	-h, --help            show this help message and exit -i INPUT, --input INPUT
-							Input alignment in fasta format.
+							Input file, either as alignment in fasta format or as a vcf file.
+	-r REGION, --region REGION
+							Region to analyze as chrom:start-end, compatible only with vcf input.
 	-o OUTPUT_TABLE, --output-table OUTPUT_TABLE
 							Output table in tsv format.
 	-p POPFILE, --popfile POPFILE
 							File with two tab separated columns, sample in the first and clade/population in second.
 It's ok to have samples without assignment.

-Takes a fasta sequence and a table specifying the populations/groups as input.
+Takes a fasta sequence, or a vcf-file (or region) and a table specifying the populations/groups as input.
 The popfile should have one row per sample with two tab-separated columns: column 1 is sample name, and column 2 is population/group.
 It's ok to have samples unassigned.
 Output is a tab-separated table with one row for each position with a fixed difference, giving the alleles that each of the populations carry.

 ## checkDiagnosticSites.py

-This tool does a follow up analysis on the findFixedDifferences.py script by checking the site patterns in all samples in an alignment.
+This tool does a follow up analysis on the findFixedDifferences.py run on a fasta alignment script by checking the site patterns in all samples in an alignment.

 	usage: checkDiagnosticSites.py [-h] -i INPUT_FASTA [-d DIAGNOSTIC_SITES] -o OUTPUT_PREFIX